Crown Holdings, Inc. (NYSE:CCK) is Crescent Park Management L.P.’s 10th Largest Position

 Other hedge funds and other institutional investors also recently modified their holdings of the company.
 Railway Pension Investments Ltd increased its holdings in Crown by 172.8% in the 1st quarter.
 Railway Pension Investments Ltd now owns 50,200 shares of the industrial products company’s stock worth $4,871,000 after acquiring an additional 31,800 shares in the last quarter.
 Robeco Institutional Asset Management B.V. grew its holdings in shares of Crown by 13.9% during the first quarter.
 Robeco Institutional Asset Management B.V. now owns 33,511 shares of the industrial products company’s stock worth $3,252,000 after buying an additional 4,089 shares in the last quarter.
 Engineers Gate Manager LP grew its holdings in shares of Crown by 539.8% during the fourth quarter.
 Engineers Gate Manager LP now owns 28,281 shares of the industrial products company’s stock worth $2,834,000 after buying an additional 23,861 shares in the last quarter.
 KBC Group NV grew its holdings in shares of Crown by 4.2% during the first quarter.
 KBC Group NV now owns 49,937 shares of the industrial products company’s stock worth $4,846,000 after buying an additional 2,016 shares in the last quarter.
 Finally, Aubrey Capital Management Ltd grew its holdings in shares of Crown by 23.9% during the first quarter.
 Aubrey Capital Management Ltd now owns 2,915 shares of the industrial products company’s stock worth $283,000 after buying an additional 562 shares in the last quarter.
 86.88% of the stock is owned by institutional investors.

 A number of research firms have recently issued reports on CCK.
-Morgan Stanley upped their target price on shares of Crown from $122.00 to $129.00 and gave the stock an “overweight” rating in a report on Thursday, April 22nd.
-Longbow Research started coverage on shares of Crown in a research report on Thursday, May 20th.
-They set a “buy” rating and a $152.00 price target on the stock.
+Longbow Research began coverage on shares of Crown in a report on Thursday, May 20th.
+They set a “buy” rating and a $152.00 target price for the company.
+Deutsche Bank Aktiengesellschaft boosted their price target on shares of Crown from $120.00 to $136.00 and gave the company a “buy” rating in a research report on Wednesday, April 21st.
+Jefferies Financial Group boosted their price target on shares of Crown from $123.00 to $134.00 and gave the company a “buy” rating in a research report on Thursday, April 15th.
 Wells Fargo & Company boosted their price target on shares of Crown from $125.00 to $132.00 and gave the company an “overweight” rating in a research report on Thursday, April 22nd.
 They noted that the move was a valuation call.
-BMO Capital Markets cut shares of Crown from an “outperform” rating to a “market perform” rating and lowered their price target for the company from $125.00 to $110.00 in a research report on Wednesday, May 26th.
 Finally, The Goldman Sachs Group started coverage on shares of Crown in a research report on Friday, April 9th.
 They set a “neutral” rating and a $108.00 price target on the stock.
 Four equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
 The stock presently has a consensus rating of “Buy” and a consensus target price of $118.40.

-Crown (NYSE:CCK) last released its earnings results on Sunday, April 18th.
-The industrial products company reported $1.83 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.39 by $0.44.
+Crown (NYSE:CCK) last issued its quarterly earnings results on Sunday, April 18th.
+The industrial products company reported $1.83 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.39 by $0.44.
 Crown had a net margin of 5.90% and a return on equity of 35.78%.
-The company had revenue of $3.08 billion for the quarter, compared to analyst estimates of $2.98 billion.
-During the same period in the prior year, the business earned $1.13 EPS.
-The firm’s quarterly revenue was up 11.6% on a year-over-year basis.
+The company had revenue of $3.08 billion during the quarter, compared to analysts’ expectations of $2.98 billion.
+During the same quarter last year, the company posted $1.13 EPS.
+The firm’s revenue was up 11.6% compared to the same quarter last year.
 As a group, research analysts predict that Crown Holdings, Inc. will post 6.89 EPS for the current fiscal year.

 The firm also recently declared a quarterly dividend, which was paid on Thursday, May 20th.
 Shareholders of record on Thursday, May 6th were given a $0.20 dividend.
 The ex-dividend date was Wednesday, May 5th.
 This represents a $0.80 annualized dividend and a yield of 0.78%.
 Crown’s dividend payout ratio is presently 13.51%.